gabrielespurio/oticaSaas/replit.md

 - July 03, 2025.
 Updated payment methods to distinguish between debit and credit cards with automatic installment calculations
 - July 03, 2025.
 Transformed accounts receivable interface from card format to table format for improved data visualization
 - July 03, 2025.
 Completed migration from Replit Agent to Replit environment with database schema fixes for sales module
+- July 03, 2025.
+Verified accounts payable module maintains consistent layout pattern with sidebar menu and modal for new entries